tskit-dev/msprime/docs/interchange.rst

 :ref:`site <sec_site_table_definition>` at which this mutation occured.

-The ``node`` column is an integer value defining the ID of the first :ref:`node <sec_node_table_definition>` in the tree to inherit this mutation.
+The ``node`` column is an integer value defining the ID of the first :ref:`node <sec_node_table_definition>` in the tree below this mutation.

-The ``derived_state`` column specifies the mutational state at the specified node, thus defining the state that nodes in the subtree inherit (unless further mutations occur).
+The ``derived_state`` column specifies the allelic state resulting from the mutation, thus defining the state that the ``node`` and any descendant nodes in the subtree inherit unless further mutations occur.
 The column stores text character data of arbitrary length.

-The ``parent`` column is an integer value defining the ID of the mutation from which this mutation inherits.
+The ``parent`` column is an integer value defining the ID of the mutation whose allelic state this mutation replaced.
 If there is no mutation at the site in question on the path back to root, then this field is set to the null ID (-1).
 (The ``parent`` column is only required in situations where there are multiple mutations at a given site.
-For simple infinite sites mutations, it can be ignored.)
+For "infinite sites" mutations, it can be ignored.)

 The ``metadata`` column provides a location for client code to store information about each site.
 See the :ref:`sec_metadata_definition` section for